CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

 It can be useful to know the quantity and ratio of many components deployed in your network to determine the scope of upgrade tasks, balance vendor reliance, or for detailed troubleshooting.
 Hardware and software component summary information is available from the NetQ UI and NetQ CLI.

-- Inventory|Devices card: view ASIC, license, NetQ Agent version, OS, and platform information on all devices
+- Inventory|Devices card: view ASIC, NetQ Agent version, OS, and platform information on all devices
-- Inventory|Switches card: view  ASIC, CPU, disk, license, NetQ Agent version, OS, and platform information on all switches
+- Inventory|Switches card: view  ASIC, CPU, disk, NetQ Agent version, OS, and platform information on all switches
 - `netq show inventory` command: view ASIC, CPU, disk, OS, and ports on all devices

 {{<tabs "View component summary">}}